LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingManagers/managers-all-connections-list.md

 layout: newAgentWorkspace
 ---

-The All Connections tab displays every one of your brand’s messaging conversations, both open and closed, that have began in the past 13 months.
+The All Conversations tab displays every one of your brand’s messaging conversations, both open and closed, that have began in the past 13 months.
 This area is a useful tool that features advanced filtering and search capabilities, which lead to meaningful analysis on business topics, consumer satisfaction, and operational effectiveness.
-All Connections allows agent managers to view the entire flow of a conversation, including transfers to another agent or skill, offering them a detailed understanding of the consumer experience and agent performance.
+All Conversations allows agent managers to view the entire flow of a conversation, including transfers to another agent or skill, offering them a detailed understanding of the consumer experience and agent performance.

 ![alt text](img/new-manager-workspace-6.png){:class="newagent"}

-The “All Connections” tab enables agents and managers to perform two major actions:
+The “All Conversations tab enables agents and managers to perform two major actions:
-  1. **View and search conversations:** All Connections enables users to search through both open and closed conversations that began in the past 13 months with advanced search and filter capabilities.
+  1. **View and search conversations:** All Conversations enables users to search through both open and closed conversations that began in the past 13 months with advanced search and filter capabilities.
   2. **Take actions on conversations:** Managers (or agents with permissions) can perform actions on conversations in real time, such as joining a conversation, transferring it to another skill, closing the conversation and more.

 ## Default view

-To access the **All Connections** list directly, first select the **Connections** icon from the left side navigation.
-The agent workspace will open with an option to click on the **All Connections** tab at the top.
+To access the **All Conversations** list directly, first select the **Connections** icon from the left side navigation.
+The agent workspace will open with an option to click on the **All Conversations** tab at the top.

-By default, the **All Connections** list displays conversations that began in the past week.
+By default, the **All Conversations** list displays conversations that began in the past week.
 The list is sorted by the conversation’s start time, so that conversations which were recently opened will appear at the top of the list.

 Each user may change the time frame for viewing this list, selecting a range of up to 3 months from the previous 13 months.
 All search and sort items will display conversations within this selected timeframe.

 ## Permissions

-Agents and managers will be able to view the All Connections tab only if they have the appropriate permissions turned on (on by default):
+Agents and managers will be able to view the All Conversations tab only if they have the appropriate permissions turned on (on by default):
-* For managers -  “View all connections list” permission.
+* For managers -  “View all conversations list” permission.
-* For agents - “Handle messaging conversations and access all connections list” permission.
+* For agents - “Handle messaging conversations and access all conversations list” permission.

 ## Conversations displayed per user